Timeline: Bidding war for Dollar Thrifty

-Car rental company Dollar Thrifty Automotive Group DTG.N said it had not received any final acquisition proposal from Hertz (HTZ.N) or anyone else, meeting anti-trust concerns, by an October 10 deadline.

-Avis Budget Group Inc (CAR.O) last month pulled out of a long-running bidding war for smaller rival Dollar Thrifty, citing the current market downturn.
+Avis Budget Group Inc (CAR.O) said it was no longer in the bidding to buy smaller rival Dollar Thrifty Automotive Group DTG.N, citing the current market downturn.
 Hertz Global Holdings Inc (HTZ.N) has also bid for Dollar Thrifty.

 Following are key milestones in this long-running battle: